 Data was first published in May 2006, and is available for each month from January 2006 to date.

-The NHS Operating Framework, 2012/2013 has introduced an expectation that less than 1 per cent of patients should wait six weeks or longer for a diagnostic test.
-This publication also measures progress against this standard.
+The NHS Operating Framework 2012/2013 introduced and expectation that less than 1 per cent of patients should wait six weeks or longer for a diagnostic test.
+This publication also measure progress against the standard.

 England figures quoted are commissioner based.
 Commissioner based returns reflect data for patients for whom English commissioners are responsible.
 This is defined as: